FHantke/brave-browser-wiki/Ethereum-Provider-API.md

 The chain ID of the currently connected network.
 Since this property is deprecated, this property is provided for webcompat reasons only.

+### `networkVersion` (Deprecated)

+A string of the chain ID in base 10.
+Since this property is deprecated, this property is provided for webcompat reasons only.

 # Legacy Provider methods

 A number of legacy provider methods are provided for backwards compatibility: